alterasc/alterasc.github.io/docs/Spells.md

 ### Gloomblind Bolts

 You create one or more bolts of negative energy infused with shadow pulled from the Shadow Plane.
 You can fire one bolt, plus one for every four levels beyond 5th (to a maximum of three bolts at 13th level) at the same target, each requiring a ranged touch attack to hit.
 Each bolt deals 4d6 points of damage to a living creature or heals 4d6 points of damage to an undead creature.
-Furthermore, the bolt’s energy spreads over the skin of creature, possibly blinding it for a short time.
+Furthermore, the bolt’s energy spreads over the skin of the creature, possibly blinding it for a short time.
 Any creature struck by a bolt must succeed at a Reflex saving throw or become blinded for 1 round.

 Witch 3, Wizard 3, Bloodrager 3, Magus 3, Child of Acavna and Amaznen 3, Claw of the False Wyrm 3